Brown algae: Tissue organization

-The simplest browns are filamentous—that is, their cells are elongate and have septa cutting across their width.
+The simplest brown algae are filamentous—that is, their cells are elongate and have septa cutting across their width.
 They branch by getting wider at their tip, and then dividing the widening.

 These filaments may be haplostichous or polystichous, multiaxial or monoaxial forming or not a pseudoparenchyma.
 Besides fronds, there are the large in size parenchymatic kelps with three-dimensional development and growth and different tissues (meristoderm, cortex and medulla) which could be consider the trees of the sea.
 There are also the Fucales and Dictyotales smaller than kelps but still parenchymatic with the same kind of distinct tissues.

 The cell wall consists of two layers; the inner layer bears the strength, and consists of cellulose; the outer wall layer is mainly algin, and is gummy when wet but becomes hard and brittle when it dries out.
 Specifically, the brown algal cell wall consists of several components with alginates and sulphated fucan being its main ingredients, up to 40% each of them.
 Cellulose, a major component from most plant cell walls, is present in a very small percentage, up to 8%.
 Cellulose and alginate biosynthesis pathways seem to have been acquired from other organisms through endosymbiotic and horizontal gene transfer respectively, while the sulphated polysaccharides are of ancestral origin.
 Specifically, the cellulose synthases seem to come from the red alga endosymbiont of the photosynthetic stramenopiles ancestor, and the ancestor of brown algae acquired the key enzymes for alginates biosynthesis from an actinobacterium.
 The presence and fine control of alginate structure in combination with the cellulose which existed before it, gave potentially the brown algae the ability to develop complex structurally multicellular organisms like the kelps.